electrickery/pxdisk_mega/epspMessageSpec.md

 The D and N command should be send to the unit, not the drive.
 But this would mean a destination should be defined for this.

+The original intention was to format the message on the Arduino-side, so the Z80 assembly code could just copy that to the display.
+This idea is somewhat abandoned due to space constratints.

+Each command has a CP/M program that executes it and displays the result.
+These program use the Epson BIOS extension CALLX.
+With some luck the PX-4 implementation can be adapted to the PX-8.

 ### D

 D[0] returns first four root directory entries
 D[n] returns four root directory entries starting with the 4*nth an entry name starting with 0E5h indicates there are no more entries.

-The D command returns a text block of up to 128 bytes containing up to four directory entries (name and size)
+The D command returns a text block of up to 128 bytes containing up to eight directory entries (name and size)

-	nnnnnnnn.eee              ssssss
-	nnnnnn.eee                ssssss
-	nnnnnnnn.eee                ssss
-	nnnnnnnn.eee              ssssss

 All image file names are in the 8.3 format, as the SD library presents them.

-Possible alternative:
+Directories have a '/' appended to the file name, but could overwrite the last extension character.

 	nnnnnnnn.eeesss<LF>
 	nnnnnnnn.eeesss<LF>